TangJicheng123/mlops-assignment/README.md

 #### 3. Can I implement it in other languages like C/C++/CUDA/Go?
 Yes.
 Just make sure the api is available and optimize performance as much as possible

-#### 4. Can I use 3rd party library to speed up the library?
+#### 4. Can I use 3rd party library to speed up the code?
 For example TensorRT/Onnxruntime and so on.
 Yes.
 You can use any legal code to optimize performance.
 It should be noted that if you have converted the model format, you need to provide a script for converting the model.

 #### 5. Is the image format jpeg/jpg or png?